The Fair Fit Method Sewing + Design- A Look Inside Learn and Make the Fair Fit Skirt

 This course will give you a foundation in draping, pattern fit, body proportion for your lower half, as well as the core principles as to how Fair Fit garments are made.
-It is the prerequisite to Learn and Make the Fair Fit Dress, and sets up your skills for all upcoming Fair Fit Method courses in 2018.
+It is the prerequisite to Learn and Make the Fair Fit Dress, and sets up your skills for all upcoming Fair Fit Method courses and pattern variations.

 Skirt Fit Specifics

 The reason why it's important to learn the bottom half of your body first, before learning the top half, is that the same proportions you will learn with the skirt will apply to the dress.
 I see students struggle with cutting out and assembling a dress in the correct size because a lot the time their lower half is a totally different size and fit than the top half.

 Separating the two regions of the body and focusing on them one saves you from an overwhelm of information, and the lessons learned will apply to all garments you make moving forward.
 Learning your natural waist and its relationship to the placement of the skirt band is very important as this will help you fit your future dresses and change the proportions on other commercial patterns.
 Depending on the design of the pattern, it can hard to customize where your waist should be.
 That is what leads to skirts that twist and turn when you wear them.

 By focusing on your specific body proportions for your torso, waist, and hips, you will learn a more effective and comfortable placement for the skirt band and shape of skirt you are draping.